ArvinZJC/PaimonTray/README.md

   Downloading the `PaimonTray_<version>.msixbundle` file from the [releases](../../releases) is an alternative option.
 You may select this channel if:

+  - You do not use Windows 10/11 in S mode.
   - You cannot/hate to use Microsoft Store.
   - You do not care auto-updating.
   - You desire to try pre-releases.